hjudgesac/UnifiedJoule/solution_overview/solutionoverview.md

 [Joule Help Guide](https://help.sap.com/docs/joule)</br>
 [Joule and additional AI Innovations from SAP](https://www.sap.com/canada/products/artificial-intelligence/ai-assistant.html)

-The setup process for Joule with applications like SAP S/4HANA Cloud Public Edition, SAP SuccessFactors.
+This purpose of this guide is to provide step by step instructions on how to set up a unified Joule instance that can work across multiple SAP applications.
+In this mission I will primarily focus on Joule configuration in the SAP BTP environment while other application specific configuration is covered in separate missions.
 Support for additional systems is being added on a regular basis so make sure to check the links above for support for latest solutions.<br/>
 ![run_booster](SolutionDiagram.jpg)

-This purpose of this guide is to provide step by step instructions on how to set up Joule with SAP SuccessFactors.